-Despite of the nuanced differences in technical details, these methods all attempt to fuse tactile inputs into the VLA backbone, either through full end-to-end retraining, multimodal pretraining, or task-specific architectural improvements.
+Despite nuanced differences in technical details, these methods all attempt to fuse tactile inputs into the VLA backbone, through full end-to-end retraining, multimodal pretraining, or task-specific architectural improvements.
 Such strategies often rely on large-scale tactile datasets, or require architectural changes that add significant complexity to the model.
-In contrast, our method opts for a more modular design approach: we inject tactile feedback locally into the action expert and enrich the contact-relevant information to improve contact-rich control, while keeping the vision-language backbone totally intact which introduces no complexity compared to some of the aforementioned methods.
-This allows for efficient learning and deployment without full model retraining, and still preserves the usefulness of tactile grounding during execution.
+In contrast, our method uses a modular design approach: we inject tactile feedback locally into the action expert to enrich the contact-relevant information for improving contact-rich control, while keeping the vision-language backbone totally intact, adding no extra complexity.
+This allows for efficient learning and deployment without full retraining while preserving useful tactile grounding during execution.